Not sure where to start? Take the assessment, or book a quick call to talk it through.

 Founder

 I’m Amber Frazier-Finkelstein.
 I run Battles Insights and built the Conversation Cores Method.
-I’ve spent the last decade working with couples and leaders on the kind of communication that breaks down inside high-pressure households—dual careers, children, business partnerships, real financial stakes.
+I’ve spent the last decade working with couples and leaders on the kind of communication that breaks down inside high-pressure households.

-My husband Jake and I have been married for over a decade.
-We have kids, a household, and the same kind of life that breaks the same way for everyone we work with.
-We had the same fight for ten years.
+Jake and I had the same fight for ten years.
 Different Tuesdays.
 Same fight.
 The love was never in question.
-We just couldn’t see what was actually happening.
+We just couldn’t see what was happening, and we’d run out of ways to try.

 The shift came in a season where the work I’d been doing fell to him, and the work he’d been doing fell to me.
 Three weeks in, he came home and said four words.